Shingū Castle: History

 The Mizuno clan continued to rule from Shingū Castle to the Meiji Restoration.
 In 1873, per orders of the Meiji government all remaining structures of the castle were demolished.
-All that remain today are remnants of stone walls over looking the river and ocean.
-In 1952, the site of the castle became privately-owned land, and a kindergarten and hotel were constructed on the site of the Ni-no-maru enclosure, with a cable car running up the slope to the ruins of the inner enclosure as a tourist attraction.
+All that remain today are remnants of stone walls overlooking the river and ocean.
+In 1952, the site of the castle became privately owned land, and a kindergarten and hotel were constructed on the site of the Ni-no-maru enclosure, with a cable car running up the slope to the ruins of the inner enclosure as a tourist attraction.
 This cable car ceased operation in 1980 and was demolished in the 1990s, and much of the site was re-acquired by the city government and has become "Tankaku-jo Park".
 There are ongoing discussions to reconstruct the tenshu.

 The Mizuno clan cemetery is located approximately one kilometer to the south of the castle site, and is part of the National Historic Site designation.

 In 2017, the castle was listed as one of the Continued Top 100 Japanese Castles.

 The castle is a 15-minute walk from Shingū Station on the JR Kisei Main Line, whose tracks cut across the castle grounds in a tunnel.